Naifei Zhao, Qingsong Xu, Man-lai Tang and Hong Wang* Pages 740 - 756 ( 17 )

 Conclusion: By introducing Puffer transformation, high correlation problem can be mitigated using the PSRPLS procedure we construct.
 By employing RPLS regression to our approach, it can be made more simple and computational efficient to cope with the situation where model size is larger than the sample size while maintaining a high precision prediction.

-Puffer transformation, Preconditioning, SIS, Ridge partial least squares regression, Variable screening, near infrared (NIR) spectroscopy data.
+Puffer transformation, preconditioning, sure independence screening (SIS), ridge partial least squares regression, variable screening, near infrared (NIR) spectroscopy data.

-Institute of Statistics and Big Data, Renmin University of China, Beijing, School of Mathematics and Statistics, Central South University, Department of Mathematics and Statistics, Hang Seng University of Hong Kong, Hong Kong, School of Mathematics and Statistics, Central South University
+School of Mathematics and Statistics, Changsha University of Science & Technology, Changsha, School of Mathematics and Statistics, Central South University Changsha, Hunan, Department of Mathematics and Statistics, Hang Seng University of Hong Kong, Hong Kong, School of Mathematics and Statistics, Central South University Changsha, Hunan